Biden ending US support for Saudi-led offensive in Yemen - WTMJ

 Biden also announced the choice of Timothy Lenderking as special envoy to Yemen.

-Lenderking has been a deputy assistant secretary of state in the State Department’s Middle East section.
+Lenderking has been a deputy assistant secretary of state in the department’s Middle East section.
 A career foreign service member, he has served in Saudi Arabia, Kuwait and other countries in the Middle East and elsewhere.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.